NLnetLabs/unbound/doc/unbound.conf.rst

     Has the same types and behaviour as the global :ref:`local-zone<unbound.conf.local-zone>` elements.
-    When there is at least one *local-zone:* specified and :ref:`view-first: no<unbound.conf.view.view-first>`, the default local-zones will be added to this view.
+    When there is at least one *local-zone:* specified and :ref:`view-first: no<unbound.conf.view.view-first>` is set, the default local-zones will be added to this view.
     Defaults can be disabled using the nodefault type.
-    When :ref:`view-first: yes<unbound.conf.view.view-first>` or when a view does not have a :ref:`local-zone<unbound.conf.view.local-zone>`, the
-    global :ref:`local-zone<unbound.conf.local-zone>` will be used including
+    When :ref:`view-first: yes<unbound.conf.view.view-first>` is set or when a view does not have a :ref:`local-zone<unbound.conf.view.local-zone>`, the global :ref:`local-zone<unbound.conf.local-zone>` will be used including
     it's default zones.